 I'd be right statistically.

-The thing is, it's just like saying, you know, with Muslims that just because there are a number of Muslim terrorists that want to destroy us and take us down, you can't label all Muslims terrorists.
+The thing is, it's just like saying, you know, with Muslims, that just because there are a number of Muslim terrorists that want to destroy us and take us down, you can't label all Muslims terrorists.

 So you can't go and label Donald Trump supporters.

-What you're referring to, I know, I'm sure, is probably Steve Bannon and and and Stephen Miller.
+What you're referring to, I know, I'm sure, is probably Steve Bannon and Stephen Miller because now everybody's out for a scalp.

-Well, I can tell you I know both of those men, and neither one of them are racist.
+Well, I can tell you, I know both of those men, and neither one of them are racist.

 They don't have a racist bone in their body.